botondboros/accommodation_geo_visibility/README.md

 - **Live LLM analysis** — Real API calls simulate actual traveler queries (not mocked data)
 - **Visibility score** — Composite score (0–100) based on mention frequency, first-position rate, and AI sentiment
 - **Share of voice** — Your property's mention count vs competitors as a percentage
 - **Smart name matching** — 4-tier matching engine: exact → accent-insensitive → brand-word → strong-word.
-Handles "Kempinski Budapest" matching "Kempinski Hotel Corvinus" and "Börzsöny Vendégház" matching "Borzsony Vendeghaz"
 - **Content gap detection** — AI identifies specific topics where your property has no presence in AI responses
 - **Competitor benchmarking** — See what competitors do better in AI visibility and why
 - **Action plan** — Prioritized recommendations tagged by category (content/technical/strategic)